mentainha/m3o/cmd/api-ingress/README.md

 Apps are given a unique id and subdomain using m3o.app e.g [helloworld.m3o.app](https://helloworld.m3o.app) resolves to the app id helloworld.

+The `/v1/app/Resolve` endpoint is called with the ID specified to resolve the backend URL for the app

 ## Functions

 Functions are given a unique id and subdomain much like apps using m3o.sh e.g [helloworld.m3o.sh](https://helloworld.m3o.sh/) resolves to the function helloworld.

+The `/v1/function/Proxy` endpoint is called with the ID specified to resolve the backend URL for the function

 ## URL Shortener